SAP HANA infrastructure configurations and operations on Azure

 In Azure VM scale-out deployments there is no possibility to use a standby node

-- Azure at this point has no native NFS service.
-As a result NFS shares need to be configured with help of third-party functionality.
+Though Azure has a native NFS service with Azure NetApp Files, the NFS service, though supported for the SAP application layer, is not yet certified for SAP HANA.
+As a result NFS shares still need to be configured with help of third-party functionality.

 As a result, /hana/data and /hana/log volumes can't be shared.
 Not sharing these volumes of the single nodes, prevents the usage of an SAP HANA standby node in a scale-out configuration.